mihai-ignat/connectedhomeip/examples/plug-app/nxp/k32w/k32w0/README.md

 ### Writing the application
-Before writing the application, [_src/platform/nxp/k32w/k32w0/OTAImageProcessorImpl.cpp_](https://github.com/doru91/connectedhomeip/blob/fix/k32w_ota_transfer/src/platform/nxp/k32w/k32w0/OTAImageProcessorImpl.cpp#L32) must be provisioned with the size (in bytes) of the OTA image (One option would be to use the lighting application as an OTA image and change only some [logging](https://github.com/doru91/connectedhomeip/blob/fix/k32w_ota_transfer/examples/lighting-app/nxp/k32w/k32w0/main/main.cpp#L72) to check that this new image boots when update is finished.
+Before writing the application, [_src/platform/nxp/k32w/k32w0/OTAImageProcessorImpl.cpp_](https://github.com/doru91/connectedhomeip/blob/fix/k32w_ota_transfer/src/platform/nxp/k32w/k32w0/OTAImageProcessorImpl.cpp#L32) must be provisioned with the size (in bytes) of the OTA image (One option would be to use the plug application as an OTA image and change only some [logging](https://github.com/doru91/connectedhomeip/blob/fix/k32w_ota_transfer/examples/plug-app/nxp/k32w/k32w0/main/main.cpp#L72) to check that this new image boots when update is finished.
 Please note that the signing script is being run with _-i=1_ for generating an OTA image - this is automatically done when compiling matter applications).
 This is just a temporary work-around until the OTA header is added inside the Matter SDK implementation.

 DK6Programmer can be used for flashing the application: